mkorpar/swsharp/README.md

 Simple align of pair of nucleotides in fasta format can be executed on linux platforms from the project root folder with the command:

-    ./bin/swsharpn -i input1.fasta -j input2.fasta
+    ./bin/swsharpn -i examples/NC_000898.fasta -j examples/NC_007605.fasta

+Simple protein fasta database search can be executed on linux platforms from the project root folder with the command:

+    ./bin/swsharpdb -i examples/P18080.fasta -j examples/uniprot_sprot_small.fasta

 ### Library

-Simple library usage can be seen in the following simple.c file.
+Simple pairwise alignment library usage can be seen in the following simple.c file.
 This short program aligns two pair of nucleotides in fasta format.
 The nucleotides paths are read from the command line as the first two arguments.
 This examples is for the linux platform.

 simple.c: